 Baby bedding behemoth Crown Crafts used to hold the license on just about every cartoon character you could think of.
-Today, however, they’ve paired it down to a more manageable group of eight: Disney Baby (and Toddler), Fisher-Price, Nautica Kids, Eddie Bauer, Sesame Street, and Baby Looney Tunes.
-They also have an organic cotton line called Organically Grown.
-These are all very basic sets, many made of cotton/poly blends at prices as low as $70 (some are better quality and cost up to $300) and sold in chains like Walmart and Babies R Us.
+Today, however, they’ve paired it down to a more manageable group: Disney Baby (and Toddler), Carter’s Infant (and Toddler), Nautica Kids, Hello Kitty and Zutano.
+These are all very basic sets (three to five pieces), many made of cotton/poly blends at prices as low as $60 (some are better quality and cost up to $160) and sold in chains like Walmart.

 But the flagship of the Crown Craft’s baby bedding lines is NoJo (pictured).
-Each year they release a dozen or more designs made of 100% cotton in sets of four or six (four-piece sets now include the comforter, sheet, dust ruffle and blanket—no bumpers).
-Prices are reasonable, in the range of $140 to $200.
-The designs are definitely very baby-ish with lots of cotton candy pink and baby blue.
-Appliqué is okay and designs are heavy on cute bugs, flowers and jungle animals.
-NoJo also has a sub line like Little Bedding by NoJo (priced around $100) and Kimberly Grant (reviewed separately later in this section).
+Each year they release a dozen or more designs made of 100% cotton and cotton blends in sets of four (four-piece sets now include the comforter, sheet, dust ruffle and blanket—no bumpers).

 Overall quality with Crown Crafts is basically that you get what you pay for.
 Higher end items have better appliqué and stitching while low end sets won’t wash and wear as well.
-Bottom line: stick with the better quality sets (Nojo, Eddie Bauer) and avoid the cheap-o character-theme sets (Disney Baby).
+Bottom line: stick with the better quality sets from Nojo and avoid the cheap-o character-theme sets (Disney Baby).
 Rating: C+